ps882/ORIE4741-Project/midterm_report.md

 ## 3. Preliminary testing

+We split the data into training and testing and performed some initial testing.
+The evaluation metric we are using to assess the performance of our models is accuracy.

+We tried three baselines.

+- As we saw in the previous section, the feature "meanfun" seems to carry a lot of information regarding the gender so we decided to try a simple thresholding on this feature at 0.14.
+This gave us an accuracy of 95% which is pretty good for a baseline.
+- Similarly we tried the same approach on "Q25" feature at 0.145 threshold.
+This gave us an accuracy of 86%.
+- Finally, we tried fitting a simple perceptron model but as we expected, it did not converge.
+Clearly, the data is not linearly separable.

 ## 4. Future Plan
-* We are considering splitting the data and showing distribution or separate regressions for male and female data and testing new/test sets onto each distribution.
+* We are considering splitting the data and showing distribution or separate models for male and female data and testing new/test sets onto each distribution.
-* Test with L1 regularizer to figure out which columns aren’t important to the data.
+* Test with L1 regularizer to figure out which features aren’t important in prediction.
+* Try other discriminative models like Support Vector Machine (SVM) and Logistic Regression.